GoogleCloudPlatform/magic-modules/docs/content/docs/getting-started/use-built-provider.md

 ## Download production providers

-When in this mode, Terraform will be unable to pull providers from the registry using `terraform init`, even if a version constraint requires them.
+When in this mode, Terraform will be unable to pull the `google` and `google-beta` providers from the registry using `terraform init`, even if a version constraint requires them.
 However, providers downloaded to the discovery directory may be used by `init`.
 To download providers to the discovery directory, run `terraform providers mirror ~/.terraform.d/plugins` from your configuration's directory prior to running `terraform init`.

 ## More information